mui/material-ui/docs/src/pages/discover-more/roadmap/roadmap.md

 ## Quarterly roadmap

-Our GitHub projects roadmap are where you can learn about what features we're working on, what stage they're in, and when we expect to bring them to you:
+Our GitHub project's roadmap is where you can learn about what features we're working on, what stage they're at, and when we expect to bring them to you:

 - [Material-UI community](https://github.com/mui-org/material-ui/projects/25)
 - [Material-UI X](https://github.com/mui-org/material-ui-x/projects/1)